S0r4-0/AttriNeuLift/README.md

 ## 🧪 Key Components

 - Criteo Dataset: Dataset containing anonymized user touchpoints.
+You can access the [dataset](https://www.kaggle.com/datasets/arashnic/uplift-modeling) here on Kaggle.
 - Feature Attribution: Understand which features drive uplift.
 - CausalML: Uses XGBTRegressor from CausalML for uplift modeling.
 - Neural Network: Used MLPTRegressor from CausalML